AmanJain2903/ScoreIt.AI/README.md

 ## ⚙️ GitHub Actions

 **1. Performance Benchmark**
 - Have GitHub action for performance benchmarks.
-Ru & download software performance report with just one click.
+Run & download software performance report with just one click.

 **2. Evaluation Benchmark**
 - Have GitHub action for evaluation benchmarks.
-Ru & download software evaluation report with just one click.
+Run & download software evaluation report with just one click.

 ---